4mirfar/NLPlayground/Documents/TextPreprocessing/TextPreproccess.md

 - We use machine learning to **learn** tokenization from real data.

 📌 ML is needed because languages are full of messy exceptions.

+## Slide 23 – Stopwords

+**Stopwords** are very common words that appear a lot in text but don’t carry much meaning.

+Examples:

+- English: “the”, “and”, “or”, “is”, “it”
+- Persian: "و", "در", "یا", "آن"

+🟡 They are usually:
+- Pronouns, prepositions, conjunctions, helper verbs, etc.

+🛠 No universal list of stopwords exists — each tool may have its own.

+## Slide 24 – Why Remove Stopwords?

+✅ Useful in many cases:

+- Helps reduce the size of the text
+- Makes important words stand out more
+- Improves accuracy for tasks like text classification

+⚠️ But not always good to remove:

+- Some stopwords may be important depending on the task

+## Slide 25 – When Removing Stopwords is Bad

+❌ In tasks like:

+- **Machine translation**: stopwords need to be translated
+- **Question answering**: removing them might change meaning
+- **Text summarization**: affects grammar and structure

+Example:

+Original: “The movie was **not good** at all”
+After removing stopwords: “movie good”

+→ Meaning is completely changed!

+## Slide 26 – Libraries with Stopword Lists

+Popular NLP libraries that provide stopword lists:

+- **NLTK**
+- **spaCy**
+- **Gensim**
+- **Scikit-learn**

+⚠️ Be careful: Removing stopwords blindly can change meaning!